Abhinav08bhatt/AgriTrend_simulation/data/realData/readme.md

-# An Apology

-### Due to delays and access restrictions in obtaining official government agricultural datasets, I COULD NOT get the official real world data.
-> The prototype currently uses synthetically generated but statistically realistic data to validate the analytical pipeline.

-**The pseudo-data is generated using controlled distributions and domain-inspired assumptions** (e.g., rainfall variability, soil fertility bounds, noise factors such as pests and practices).
+# Real-World Data (Placeholder)

+This folder is reserved for **real-world agricultural datasets**.

+At the current stage of development, the project uses **synthetic data** rather than official or government-published datasets.
+This is due to access constraints and the limited availability of open, machine-readable agricultural data during the project timeline.

+## Why Synthetic Data Is Used

+Synthetic data is generated using:
+- controlled statistical distributions
+- domain-inspired assumptions
+- realistic value bounds
+- long-term trends and variability

-This approach allows us to:
+This allows the system to:
-- validate system correctness
+- validate the full analysis pipeline
-- test sensitivity and scenario analysis
+- test model behavior under different conditions
+- explore scenario-based outcomes
-- demonstrate research methodology
+- demonstrate research methodology in a reproducible way

----
+## Future Integration

-**The system is designed so that real tabular datasets (CSV/Excel) can replace the synthetic data without any architectural changes.**
+The system is intentionally designed so that **real tabular datasets (CSV or Excel)** can replace synthetic data without requiring any structural changes to the code.

+When real data becomes available, it can be placed in this folder and loaded using the same data pipeline.